 One of the non-executive Directors and each of the independent non-executive Directors has signed an appointment letter with the Company for a term of three years commencing from the Listing Date, which may be renewable subject to both parties' agreement.
-The newly appointed non-executive Director has signed an appointment letter with the Company for a term of three years commencing from the appointment date during the year.
-All of the three independent non-executive Directors have signed the renewal appointment letters during the year.
-An executive Director has tendered his resignation during the year.
+One non-executive Director was appointed on 30 November 2021 and has signed an appointment letter with the Company for a term of three years commencing from the appointment date, which may be renewable subject to both parties' agreement.